 Specifically compacting sand is tricky due to its granular composition.
 For this reason, when you are preparing your bed for pavers, it’s critical you compact the bottom layer of dirt or soil before you put down a layer of sand for your pavers.

 Before you start compacting your soil for pavers, make sure the surface you’re compacting is level and the soil is evenly spread.
 You can use a mini loader, larger tracked loader, with spreader bars, or simply a hand held lawn lever to spread the soil evenly across your surface.
 Secondly wet it.
 Ensure the moisture content in the soil is correct.
 Moisture in your soil is vital to achieving proper compaction as the water helps slide soil particles together.
 Not enough moisture might lead to inadequate compaction; too much moisture will leave water-filled voids that weaken the soil’s load- bearing ability.

 How to compact crusher dust

-Crusher dust is a blend of small crushed rocks and finer dust.
+Crusher dust is a blend of small crushed blue metal rocks and finer dust.
 Typically used in roads surfacing and as driveways, it can also provide a great foundation for tanks.
-We recommend you use a mini loader with a bucket to move large amounts of crusher dust.
-If you have the option use a levelling bar to quickly and evenly spread the material.
+We recommend you use a mini loader with a bucket to move large amounts of crusher dust around your job site.
+If you have the option, use a levelling bar attachment to quickly and evenly spread the material around.
 Again wet it.
-Ensuring the material will not only reduce the amount of dust in the air but also get a firmer compaction rate.
+Wetting the crusher dust not only reduces the amount of dust in the air but also allows for a firmer compaction rate.
 Once you given it a good soaking use a vibrating plate to further compact the partials together (depending on the area you are compacting you may need a larger machine, even consider hiring a smooth drum roller).
 You will need to go over the same area multiple times to achieve your desired level of compaction.

 Compacting pavers after laying